aosabook/500lines/pedometer/chapter.md

 ### The Dot Product

 The dot product takes two signals of equal length and returns a single signal.
+In solving problem one above, we have our total acceleration signal separated into a gravitational acceleration signal and a user acceleration signal.
+So, what will happen if we take the dot product of user acceleration and gravitational acceleration?

+TODO: Add image of summation from wikipedia, and vectors.

-We have our final format split into user acceleration in the x, y, and z directions and gravitational accelearation in the x, y, and z directions.
-If we take the dot product of user acceleration and gravitational acceleration, we'll have, in return, the portion of user acceleration in the direction of gravity.
+So, the dot product of user acceleration and gravitational acceleration results in the portion of user acceleration in the direction of gravity.
-TODOL Expand?
+TODO: Expand?

 TODO: Add graphs from trial view showing original data and dot product data.